Updated on July 21, 2023 by Julie McCool

 Where to Eat, Drink, and Stay in Hammondsport New York

-In town, visit Keuka Bakery Company for a delicious breakfast pastry or tater tot-centric dish.
-Across the street, the Timber Stone Grill serves hearty burgers and other tasty fare for lunch and dinner.
-The Lakeside Restaurant and Tavern, on the western side of Keuka Lake, serves excellent seafood and tavern fare indoors or on their three-level deck with nice views of the water.
+In town, the Timber Stone Grill serves hearty burgers and other tasty fare for lunch and dinner.
+The Lakeside Restaurant and Tavern, on the western side of Keuka Lake, serves excellent seafood and tavern fare.
+Dine indoors or ask for a spot on their three-level deck and enjoy nice views of the water.

-Further south, Heron Hill Winery offers wines in a spectacular tasting room on the hill that’s also a popular venue for weddings and special events.
-If it’s not too busy, ask to see the view from the tower.
+Further south, Heron Hill Winery offers wines in a spectacular tasting room on a hill.
+It's also a popular venue for weddings and special events.
+If it's not too busy, ask to see the view from the tower.

 For a more casual atmosphere, visitors flock to the back patio of Steuben Brewing Company for tasty beer sourced with local hops.
 The seasonal Pumpkin Ale was a hit during our visit.